zamanianlab/ZamanianLabDocs/docs/labmanual.md

 The uses of other Box folders are described in subsequent sections.

+## IV.
+Meetings

-### D. Lab Meetings
+### A. Lab Meetings

 Lab meetings will be held once a week.
 Every member of the lab should have an updated presentation file (dated ``YYYYMMDD``) in their personal ``/LabMeetings/`` subfolder.
 This presentation should contain your overall project goals, divided into sub-aims, as well as data and timelines for specific experiments completed and planned for the coming weeks.
 You should be prepared to present your progress in this short format every week when called upon.
 This is a space for all members of the lab to contribute to troubleshooting and to engage in constructive and healthy scientific criticism.

-### E. One-on-One Meetings
+### B. One-on-One Meetings

 I will hold weekly one-on-meetings with every graduate student and postdoc, except when I'm traveling or have other commitments that I cannot sideline.
 You should come prepared with organized summaries of the status of your project(s), to share data you’ve produced, and to outline your next set of planned experiments.
 Each trainee and I will share a **Google Doc** to keep track of weekly and long-term goals.
 We will use this time to troubleshoot and constructively dissect these data and plans.
 This is also an opportunity for us to discuss general issues and your career development goals.

-## IV.
-Lab Tasks
+## V. Lab Tasks

 Every member of the lab will be involved in scheduled lab maintenance in some capacity.
 This will include things like defined cleaning activities and making common buffers and reagents.
-Roles are divided between undergraduates and other lab staff: **[Undergrad Tasks](protocols/Tasks/UG_Tasks/UG_Tasks.md)** and **[Staff Tasks](protocols/Tasks/Staff_Tasks/Staff_Tasks.md)**.
+Roles are divided between undergraduates and other lab staff: [Undergrad Tasks](protocols/Tasks/UG_Tasks/UG_Tasks.md) and [Staff Tasks](protocols/Tasks/Staff_Tasks/Staff_Tasks.md).

-## V. General Lab Organization
+## VI.
+Lab Inventory and Organization

 ### A. Lab Inventory

-The locations of **all reagents and consumables** will be stored on **[Quartzy](<http://www.quartzy.com>)**.
+The locations of *all reagents and consumables* will be stored on [Quartzy](<http://www.quartzy.com>).
 Lab members will be expected to return ALL items to their assigned locations after use.
 It is the responsibility of lab members to make sure the Quartzy inventory is up-to-date.
 Additional rules are outlined in subsequent sections for inventory of plasmids, bacteria, worm strains, oligos, and parasite materials.

 ### B. Lab Ordering

 Lab order requests should be made through Quartzy.
 Lab orders can be placed after review and approval.
-Orders can be placed using either the UW **[MDS](<https://mds.bussvc.wisc.edu/order/shopper_lookup.asp>)** system or lab purchasing card (P-card). **It is the responsibility of every member of the lab to communicate when we are nearing the end of necessary supplies or reagents so that orders can be placed in a timely manner.** Except for routine items (e.g., tips, tubes, and gloves), you should message the PI on Slack prior to placing an order on Quartzy to receive approval.
+Orders can be placed using either the UW [MDS](<https://mds.bussvc.wisc.edu/order/shopper_lookup.asp>) system or lab purchasing card (P-card). *It is the responsibility of every member of the lab to communicate when we are nearing the end of necessary supplies or reagents so that orders can be placed in a timely manner.* Except for routine items (e.g., tips, tubes, and gloves), you should message the PI on Slack prior to placing an order on Quartzy to receive approval.
 Each request should be associated with a funding source in the Quartzy order form.
-Orders will be fulfilled on designated days of each week. **When items arrive, they should be immediately marked as received, physically dated, and associated with a location on Quartzy.**

-**P-card ordering:** Items will occasionally have to be ordered with the lab P-card.
+Orders will be fulfilled on designated days of each week. *When items arrive, they should be immediately marked as received, physically dated, and associated with a location on Quartzy!* **P-card ordering:** Items will occasionally have to be ordered with the lab P-card.
 P-cards are also often used for conference registration.
 I expect lab trainees to process these orders and to place a pdf receipt (appropriately named) of their order in ``/LabOrdering/PCARD_receipts`` for the lab manager to process.

 ### C. Physical Organization

-**Space Assignments:** Benches and Pipettes will be assigned to each grad student and postdoc.
+- **Space Assignments**: Benches and Pipettes will be assigned to each grad student and postdoc.
 Undergraduates should only use the spaces and pipettes of their lab mentor.

-**Storage:** Each graduate student and postdoc will have their own rack spaces in the -20C and -80C freezers for personal storage of materials related to individual experiments.
+- **Storage**: Each graduate student and postdoc will have their own rack spaces in the -20C and -80C freezers for personal storage of materials related to individual experiments.
 Each person is responsible for maintaining proper labeling and notes of their stored items.
 There are designated storage spaces for lab and commercial plasmids, various bacterials stocks, *C. elegans* strain stocks, and parasite materials across lab freezers.

-### D. Lab Operations and Waste Management

-Place dirty glassware in assigned sink locations (Rms 223 and 230).
-Place empty pipette boxes in assigned sink location (Rm 230).
-Place worm boxes for baking in assigned location (Rm 223).
-Empty shipping boxes should be placed on the ground outside the lab.

 ## VI.
+Waste Management

+1. **Autoclave bag trash:** Remove bag, twist top, and bend over and wrap clear packing tape around the top to seal.
+The bags go in the MERI bins in the loading dock.
+Replace autoclave bag with new bag labeled ZAMANIAN LAB.

+2.	**Gloves:** Non-contaminated gloves go in the blue glove recycling buckets.
+Full buckets can be emptied into box on the loading dock for recycling.
+We reuse the blue buckets.

+3. **Cardboard benchtop tip boxes:** These boxes are designed for pipette tip trash only.
+When box is full, tape top closed with clear packing tape.
+Full tip boxes can be placed by either sink in the labs until there is room to add it to a autoclave bag.
+They cannot go into the MERI bin unless they are in an autoclave bag.
+New tip trash boxes can be found assembled on a shelf in 230 or unassembled on the bench in the loading dock.

+4. **Uncontaminated serological pipette trash boxes:** There is an empty tip box in each lab room for these.
+When the box is full, tape closed with clear packing tape and place a green OK to trash sticker on it with name and date filled out.
+These can then go into large trash bin by elevator.
+Replace with new box.

+5. **Regular floor trash bins:** When full, tie off top and place in large trash bin by elevator.
+Replace with new bag found in drawer S2 in 223 or on bench in the loading dock.

+6. **Liquid bacterial, parasite or blood:** Decontaminate with 10% bleach before washing down the drain.

+7. **Empty blue pipette tip boxes:** Boxes are placed in autoclave tub in 230 by sink.
+The clear plastic in the boxes are recyclable and can go in the blue recycling container by elevator.
+Colored inserts are also recycled through a program with USA Scientific.
+Empty colored inserts go in empty pipette tip box in 235 for pick up by USA Scientific.

+8. **Glass trash:** Glass that cannot be recycled goes in the cardboard box in 223 by fridge/freezer this includes broken glass as well.
+Small glass slides and capillary tubes can go in red sharps containers.
+Full cardboard boxes get taped up with clear packing tape and put in hall outside lab doors with OK to trash green sticker filled out on it.
+Replacement boxes are in 235.
+Full red sharps containers get capped and can go in or next to MERI bin on loading dock.
+New red sharps containers are found on loading dock.

+9. **Hazardous liquid waste:** There are very specific containers for Halogenated and non-Halogenated hazardous waste.
+Please see paperwork and containers next to hood in 230.
+Some Hazardous waste requires a special pick up from Safety.
+This can be managed through Kathy.

+10. **Worm boxes:** Dirty worm boxes are placed in drying oven in autoclave room for a few days.
+Clean boxes are found on top of shelving unit in picking room in 230.
+Boxes should be changed out often.

+11.	**Dirty Glassware:** Dirty glassware in 230 goes in tub on cart by the sink.
+Dirty glassware in 223 goes in or next to sink.
+Glassware is cleaned in the dishwasher in autoclave room on program #4.

+12.	**Empty cardboard boxes:** Empty carboard boxes go on top of blue mixed paper bin by the elevator.

+13.	**Packing material:** Some packing material can be recycled (look for recycling triangles).
+Some packing peanuts dissolve in water.
+All Styrofoam must go in blue bin in the Animal Science loading dock!
+Some shipping boxes with Styrofoam inserts can be returned to the company.
+Fill out flap on box top and place on table behind mailboxes with note for US Mail pickup.

+14.	**Empty parasite boxes from UGA FR3:** These need to be sent back via Federal Express ground shipping to address on paper in box.

+## VII.
 Lab Stocks

 Locations and descriptions of all lab worm strains, plasmids, bacteria, and oligos should be stored and updated on Quartzy and in defined spreadsheets where specified.
 The following protocols and naming conventions must be followed, and lab members are responsible for checking the lab database to avoid naming conflicts prior to placing any new orders and assigning new names.
 Bacteria, worm strains, and plasmids procured from external sources and with existing names should retain those names.